Table of contents

 Let's look at the nuances between these two types of cookies:

 In contrast, third-party cookies have no direct connection to visitors.
-They are in most cases linked to ads and other tracking mechanisms.
+In most cases, they are linked to advertisements and other tracking mechanisms.
 However, major browser developers, in response to privacy concerns, have announced that they will discontinue support for third-party cookies.
 More on this later.

 Below is a table highlighting the key differences between first-party and third-party cookies: